Archive

 First up is the size of the GNU C library.
 This is not really a good test, since the peak (or rather a peak) has been reached.

-Growth of glibc, in lines,, with logistic regression fit
+Growth of glibc, in lines, with logistic regression fit

 We need a system that has not yet reached an easily recognizable peak.
 The Linux kernel has been under development for many years, and lots of LOC counts are available.
-The plot below shows a logistic equation fitted to the kernel data, assuming that the only available data was up to day: 2,900, 3,650, 4,200, and 5,000+.
+The plot below shows a logistic equation fitted to the kernel data, assuming that the only available data was up to day: 2,900, 3,650, 4,200, and 5,000+ (code+data).
 Can you tell which fitted line corresponds to which number of days?

 Number lines in Linux kernel, on days since release1, and four fitted logistic regression models.